What Is Drywall?

 1. Wood Planks

-Wood planks are an age-old drywall alternative, certainly stood well the test of prolonging duration.
+Wood planks are an age-old drywall alternative, and certainly stood well the test of prolonged duration.
 It gives an elegant and rustic feel to the home without much bothering for maintenance issues as against traditional drywall.

 - There is no need to maintain it apart from keeping them dry, once the plank has been hung, especially if planks are sealed with a light lacquer finish that can be easily wiped to remove the marker.